Cult image: Abrahamic religions

-Some members of Abrahamic religions identify cult images as idols and their worship or veneration as idolatry; the worship of hollow forms, though others do not.
+Some members of Abrahamic religions identify cult images as idols and their worship or veneration as idolatry, the worship of hollow forms, though others do not.
 The matter has long been controversial, depending largely on the degree of veneration or worship which is thought by opponents to be given to them.
-The word idol entered Middle English in the 13th century from Old French idole adapted in Ecclesiastical Latin from the Greek eidolon ("appearance", extended in later usage to "mental image, apparition, phantom") a diminutive of eidos ("form").
-Plato and the Platonists employed the Greek word eidos to signify perfect immutable "forms".
+The word idol entered Middle English in the 13th century from Old French idole adapted in Ecclesiastical Latin from the Greek eidolon ("appearance"), a diminutive of eidos ("form").

-One can, of course, regard such an eidos as having a divine origin.

-The Book of Isaiah gave classic expression to the paradox inherent in the worship of cult images:
+The Book of Isaiah gave the classic expression to the paradox that Abrahamic religions have traditionally claimed to be present in the worship of cult images:

 Their land also is full of idols; they worship the work of their own hands, that which their own fingers have made.